visgl/deck.gl/docs/layers/base-layer.md

 This callback will be called when the mouse clicks over the deck.gl viewport.
-The callback will be called for the layer that has been picked and the feature that user's mouse is clicked on will be reported to the caller of onClick through a single parameter `info`.
+The callback will be called for the layer that has been picked and the data object that user's mouse is clicked on will be reported to the caller of onClick through a single parameter `info`.
 This `info` object contains a variety of fields describing the mouse or touch event and what was clicked.

-If index is -1, no feature was matched for this layer
+If index is -1, no feature is matched for this layer.

 **Requires `pickable` to be true.**